In literature, conflict is a literary element that involves a struggle between two opposing forces, usually a protagonist and an antagonist.

 And by opposing end them.
 To die, to sleep…”

-The conflict here is that he wants to kill his father’s murderer Claudius but he also looks for proof to justify his action, ultimately ruining his life and the lives of his loved ones.
-Due to his internal conflict, he spoils his relationship with his mother and sends Ophelia (Hamlet’s love interest) into such a state of despair that she commits suicide.
+The conflict here is that Hamlet wants to kill his father’s murderer, Claudius, but he also looks for proof to justify his action.
+This ultimately ruins his life and the lives of his loved ones.
+Due to his internal conflict, Hamlet spoils his relationship with his mother and sends Ophelia (Hamlet’s love interest) into such a state of despair that she commits suicide.

-Another example of an internal conflict is found in the character of Doctor Faustus in Marlowe’s “Doctor Faustus”.
+Another example of an internal conflict is found in the character of Doctor Faustus in Marlowe’s Doctor Faustus.
 Faustus has an ambitious nature.
-In spite of being a respected scholar, he sold his soul to “Lucifer” by signing a contract with his blood for achieving ultimate power and limitless pleasure in this world.
+In spite of being a respected scholar, he sold his soul to Lucifer by signing a contract with his blood, in order to achieve ultimate power and limitless pleasure in this world.
 He learns the art of black magic and defies Christianity.

 The most straightforward type of external conflict is when a character in a story struggles against another character physically.
-In William Golding’s novel “The Lord of the Flies” for example, Ralph (the leader of the “good guys”) steadily comes into conflict with Jack (a bully who later forms a “tribe” of hunters).
-Jack and his “tribe” give in to their savage instinct and make attempts to hunt or kill the civilized batch of boys headed by Ralph.
+In William Golding’s novel The Lord of the Flies, for example, Ralph (the leader of the “good guys”) steadily comes into conflict with Jack – a bully who later forms a “tribe” of hunters.
+Jack and his tribe give in to their savage instinct and make attempts to hunt or kill the civilized batch of boys led by Ralph.

-Another kind of external conflict sets a character against the evil that dominates a society.
-In such kind of conflict, a character may confront a dominant group with opposing priorities.
-For instance, in Harper Lee’s novel “To Kill a Mockingbird”, an honest lawyer Atticus Finch goes up against the racist society in which he lives.
-Atticus has the courage to defend a black man, Tom Robinson, who has been falsely accused of a rape.
-Though Atticus has the support of a few like-minded people, most of the town express their disapproval of his defense of a black man.
+Another kind of external conflict sets a character against the evil that dominates society.
+In this case, a character may confront a dominant group with opposing priorities.
+For instance, in Harper Lee’s novel To Kill a Mockingbird, an honest lawyer, Atticus Finch, goes up against the racist society in which he lives.
+Atticus has the courage to defend a black man, Tom Robinson, who has been falsely accused of rape.
+Though Atticus has the support of a few like-minded people, most of the townspeople express their disapproval of his defense of a black man.